f5devcentral/access-solutions/solution15/guide/guide.rst

 Solution15 Policy
 ======================

 This solution requires creation of three access policies.
 A default allow per-session policy and a per-request policy using two subroutines for Identity Aware Proxy(IAP).
-The third policy will be used by the the virtual server performing both SAML SP to an external IDP and a SAML IDP to the Identity Aware Proxy Virtual Server.
+The third policy will be used by a  virtual server performing both as a SAML SP to an external IDP along with SAML IDP to the Identity Aware Proxy virtual server.

 Per-Session Policy Walk-Through